-He referred to what he called the large number of “worried well” in the UK who take larger than recommended doses of supplements in the mistaken belief that that if something is good for you then more must be better and are literally pouring money down the drain.
+He referred to what he called the large number of “worried well” in the UK who take larger than recommended doses of supplements in the mistaken belief that if something is good for you then more must be better and are literally pouring money down the drain.

 As an example he quoted the use of vitamin C. Despite very little clinical evidence supporting beneficial effects of consuming ultra-high doses of vitamin C, these supplements have become popular for “warding off colds” and other infections.

 Supplements that contain 1.5g of vitamin C (the equivalent of more than 20 oranges) per dose are widely available.
 But around 75% of the vitamin ends up down the toilet, said Professor Ratcliffe.
 Our kidneys simply remove it from the bloodstream.

 For those under 65 and worried about their nutrition he suggests a visit to a dietician would be more beneficial than buying expensive multi-vitamin complexes.